mbaltieri/GeneralisedFiltering/README.md

 - implement hierarchical structures (i.e., stacking layers)
 - implement learning (update of parameters) and attention (update of hyperparameters)
 - implement tests
+- consider moving everything to JAX if the code remains heavily reliant on jacobian/hessian functions
 - optimise code and restructure it as needed